Chapter 5: Facilities, Supplies, Equipment, and Environmental Health

-If the facility’s drinking water does not come from a public water system, or the facility gets the drinking water from a household well, programs should test the water every year or as required by the local health department, for bacteriological quality, nitrates, total dissolved solids, pH levels, and other water quality indicators as required by the local health department.
-Testing for nitrate is especially important if there are infants under six months of age in care.
+If an early care and education program’s drinking water does not come from a public water system, the water source should be approved and tested every year, or as required by the local health department, for bacteriologic quality, nitrates, total dissolved solids, pH levels, and other water quality indicators.1,2 Early care and education programs with infants 6 months or younger should get water tested for nitrate regularly.2

 COMMENTSPublic water systems are responsible for complying with all regulations, including monitoring, reporting, and performing treatment techniques.
 Testing of private water supplies should be completed by a state certified laboratory (1).
 Most testing laboratories or services supply their own sample containers.
 Samples for bacteriological testing must be collected in sterile containers and under sterile conditions.
 Laboratories may sometimes send a trained technician to collect the sample.
 For further information, contact the local health authority or the U.S. Environmental Protection Agency (EPA).

 TYPE OF FACILITYCenter, Early Head Start, Head Start, Large Family Child Care Home, Small Family Child Care Home